h2oai/residuals-vis/residuals/vis/tasks.md

 + resolve inconsistency between xVariable and drfPredict
 + add RMSPE (percentage error) **@branden** defer to table in steam?
 + add RSMLE (log error) **@branden** defer to table in steam?
++ abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js
++ investigate extra `g class="explodingBoxplot box"`
+  that is rendered
++ support absolute px values for boxPadding in addition to boxPaddingProportion

 #### possibly
 + custom easing function for axis tick label transition?